rstudio/shinytableau/README.md

 #### Why wouldn't I just build the whole dashboard in Shiny?

-You definitely could---in fact, we'd prefer it!

-But there are lots of organizations where Tableau is deeply entrenched, both technically and culturally, and embedding a little bit of Shiny into a lot of Tableau might be an easier sell than replacing a Tableau dashboard that's otherwise doing a fine job.
+You definitely could, and almost all of our community members do.
+However, there are many organizations where Tableau is deeply entrenched, both technically and culturally, and embedding a little bit of Shiny into a lot of Tableau might be an easier sell than replacing a Tableau dashboard that's otherwise doing a fine job.

 And while it's certainly more work to design and build shinytableau extensions than Shiny dashboards, the fact that they can be reused by non-coders could be a significant benefit.